Ellesmere Port: History

-The town of Ellesmere Port was founded at the outlet of the never-completed Ellesmere Canal.
+The town of Ellesmere Port was founded at the outlet of the never-completed Ellesmere Canal, named after the town of Ellesmere, Shropshire.
 The canal (now renamed) was designed and engineered by William Jessop and Thomas Telford as part of a project to connect the rivers Severn, Mersey and Dee.
 The canal was intended to be completed in sections.
-In 1795 the section between the River Mersey at Netherpool and the River Dee at Chester was opened.
+In 1795 the section between the River Mersey and the River Dee at Chester was opened.
 However the canal was not finished as first intended; it never reached the River Severn.
-Upon reevaluation it was decided that the costs to complete the project were not projected to be repaid because of a decrease in expected commercial traffic.
-There had been a loss of competitive advantage caused by steam engine-related economic advances (nationally, regionally and locally) during the first decade of canal construction.
-During or before the construction of the canal the village of Netherpool changed its name to the Port of Ellesmere, and by the early 19th century, to Ellesmere Port.
+Upon re-evaluation, it was decided that the costs to complete the project were not projected to be repaid because of a decrease in expected commercial traffic.
+There had been a loss of competitive advantage caused by steam engine-related economic advances (nationally, regionally and locally) during the first decade of the canal's construction.

+The 1793 act authorising the canal's construction referred to its connection to the Mersey being "at or near Netherpool".
+In the event, the canal's northern end was not built in the township of Netherpool, but in the neighbouring township of Whitby to the east.
+The settlement which grew up at the canal basin was known both as 'Ellesmere Port' and 'Whitby Locks' at first.

 Settlements had existed in the area since the writing of the Domesday Book in the 11th century, which mentions Great Sutton, Little Sutton, Pool (now Overpool) and Hooton.
-The settlement of Whitby was a township in the ancient parishes of Eastham and Stoak, within the Wirral Hundred.
-The township, which included the hamlets of Ellesmere Port and Whitbyheath, became a civil parish in 1866.
-To enhance the economic growth of the area, the Netherpool, Overpool and Whitby civil parishes were abolished on 1 April 1911 to become parts of the new civil parish of Ellesmere Port.

 The first houses in Ellesmere Port itself, however, grew up around the docks and the first main street was Dock Street, which now houses the National Waterways Museum.
 Station Road, which connected the docks with the village of Whitby, also gradually developed and as more shops were needed, some of the houses became retail premises.
 The main employer at this time was Burnell's Iron Works which had been set up at the end of the nineteenth century.
 This was followed by the setting up of the Mersey Ironworks factory by the Wolverhampton Corrugated Iron Company In 1905 who settled on Ellesmere Port as a way of exploiting the company's international trade through the nearby ports of Birkenhead and Liverpool.
 Initially 300 workers and their families came from Wolverhampton and the surrounding areas to work in the factory, settling in a specially built worker's village named “Wolverham”.
 As the expanding industrial areas growing up around the canal and its docks attracted more workers to the area, the town itself continued to expand.